SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 The ``description`` property uses optional binding to check if there is a second value to display, and inserts addition description detail if so.

-Because ``BlackjackCard`` is a structure with no custom initializer methods, it is given an implicit default memberwise initializer method.
+Because ``BlackjackCard`` is a structure with no custom initializers, it is given an implicit
+:ref:`memberwise initializer <ClassesAndStructures_MemberwiseStructureInitializers>`.
 This is used to initialize a new constant called ``theAceOfSpades``.
 Even though ``Rank`` and ``Suit`` are embedded within ``BlackjackCard``, their type can still be inferred from the context,